Stone Gardens Climbing Gym

 Patterns, Textures and Illustrations

 Abstracted shapes taken from the climbing wall hand-holds evolved into our pattern.
 Graphite contour drawings of bruised hands became web graphics.
-A fine, chalk-like texture brought a climbing gym feel to each brand touch point.
+A fine, chalk-like texture brought a climbing gym feel to each deliverable.
 My project partner Valerie designed the rock pattern, and I made the graphic assets below.

 Reflections & Acknowledgements